For our school community the IMC staff will:

 - Students are responsible for returning materials on or before the due date.

-- Students are financially responsible for lost, damaged, or stolen items checked out in their name.
+- Students are financially responsible for lost, damaged items checked out in their name.

-- Lost book charges and fines are collected at registration and must be paid by seniors before graduating.
+- Lost book charges are collected at registration and must be paid by seniors before graduating.

 What can your media specialist do for you?